 Dunn says it’s been difficult to get answers from anyone involved in the Sugar Creek Subdivision development.
 She says, “I went to the state and got the actual plans that said they didn’t need to do anything to this corner, that it wouldn’t help traffic.
 So, I don’t know, they, I don’t know what they’re doing.
 I wish I knew.”

 She says when her neighbors across the street saw what was happening, they tried to tell the construction crew to stop, and were told to mind their own business.
 Dunn says, “It would be everyone’s business if my horse was on the road and killed somebody.”

-WCCB has emails into the Lancaster County Planning Director, the engineering company Ramey Kemp & Associates, and South Carolina Department of Transportation to get answers about that flattened fence line.
+WCCB has emails into the Lancaster County Planning Director and South Carolina Department of Transportation to get answers about that flattened fence line.
 As soon as someone responds, we will let you know.